-With SurfControl Web Filter, ANYBODY rules will filter users not specifically named in a previous rule.
+With SurfControl Web Filter, ANYBODY rules filter users not specifically named in a previous rule.

-With Websense software, the Default policy applies to any client to whom no other policy is assigned.
-It acts as a safety net, or filtering baseline.
+With Websense Web Security solutions, the Default policy applies to any client to whom no other policy is assigned.
+It acts as a safety net, or baseline.